high protein indian breakfast recipes for weight loss and muscle gain

 Steps:

-1. Important: Steam sprouts for 5–7 minutes before eating to reduce bacterial risk.
-Do not consume raw sprouts.
+1. Steam mixed sprouts for 5–7 minutes until cooked but still firm.
+Never consume raw sprouts.

 6. Oats Upma with Roasted Peanuts